-Following the launch of the Galaxy Note 9 and Galaxy Watch during Samsung’s Unpacked event, the company has announced its long-awaited speaker.
+Following the launch of the Galaxy Note 9 and Galaxy Watch during Samsung’s Unpacked event in August, the company announced its long-awaited speaker.
 Offering tight integration with Spotify, the table top speaker will launch “soon” according to Samsung.

 Samsung Galaxy speaker – design and hardware

 The device arrives with a premium design.
 There’s a metal tripod stand and a cloth-covered speaker unit offering a built-in subwoofer for deep, rich base.
 There’s natural sound processing from Samsung-owned Harman, which the company says will make it seem as if you’re experiencing music at a live concert.
 This will also enable the speaker to optimise the sound depending on where you are in the room.

 Speaking of location, there are also eight far-field microphones designed to handle voice commands from any direction.
 Users will be able to say “Hi Bixby” and the music will be directed right at them.

 Given the Apple HomePod is reliant on tight integration with Apple Music, it makes sense for Samsung to sign up a high-profile music partner too.
 Spotify CEO Daniel Ek was present at the Samsung keynote to explain how the streaming giant will be neatly alligned with the Galaxy Home and all Samsung devices moving forward.